 The Company receives bank interest from BOS on its bank deposits.
 BOS administers the mortgage portfolio on behalf of the Company, for which quarterly service fees are paid.
 No dividend was paid during the year (2020: £nil).

-During the year the Company undertook the following transactions with companies in the LBG Group:
+During the year the Company undertook the following transactions with companies in LBG:

 16. Future accounting pronouncements